MicrosoftDocs/windows-powershell-docs/docset/windows/storage/clear-disk.md

 ```

 ### -RemoveData
-Enabes the removal of all of the data on the disk.
+Enables the removal of all of the data on the disk.

 ```yaml
 Type: SwitchParameter